namanh11611/namanh11611.github.io/content/post/curved-bottom-navigation-bar/index.en.md

 ---
-title: Custom Curved Bottom Navigation Bar trong Flutter
+title: Custom Curved Bottom Navigation Bar in Flutter
-description: Ở dự án gần đây, mình được toàn quyền quyết định UI/UX của app.
-Vậy nên, mình muốn cải thiện thêm Bottom Navigation Bar, muốn nó trônng màu mè hơn một chút, thay vì dùng Bottom Navigation Bar mặc định của Flutter.
+description: In a recent project, I had full control over the app's UI/UX.
+So, I wanted to improve the Bottom Navigation Bar, making it more colorful instead of using Flutter's default Bottom Navigation Bar.
 date: 2022-10-17T22:36:00+07:00
 slug: curved-bottom-navigation-bar
 image: navigation.webp